shuklak13/Amazon_Product_Quality/README.md

     LinregressResult(slope=-0.24999049465799789, intercept=4.2077440021291954, rvalue=-0.10792141951069513, pvalue=0.65062856775811984, stderr=0.54279473881966278)

 It takes 25 rounds of MCMC for "convergence", where convergence is defined as the point in time where the average absolute difference between consecutive computated marginal probabilities of R becomes less than 1%.

+The model's predicted rating after 100 rounds of MCMC is poorly correlated with the true 5-star ratings from Amazon Instant Video.
+There are multiple reasons why this could be the case.
+Our sentiment analysis model may have poorly predicted a review's sentiment.
+Our small test data sample may have been outliers in the population.
+Perhaps users factor in other confounding variables into their ratings that are independent of their enjoyment of the movie, such as the movie's prestige or its current Amazon rating.

 # Checklist